 11. Ken also scattered some green ground foam around the yard to represent weeds and other low-lying vegetation.
+What's Neat | 8

 12. Ken uses Woodland Scenics Scenery Cement in a spray bottle to liberally soak the diorama.
 He'll spray the cement on until the area is white and then allow it to dry.
 He'll use a couple of fans to speed the process.